 Pictures and Videos

-- The Guatemala section on the Society of Secular Clerks website, which contains older, historic pictures of the Guatemalan churches under Fr.
+The Guatemala section on the Society of Secular Clerics website, which contains older, historic pictures of the Guatemalan churches under Fr.
 Andrés including a link to pictures from the ordination of Fr.
 Fernando (Mihail) as a bishop in 2006

 Know another source?
 Share it here: